balabanmetin/snakemake-tutorial/README.md

 Snakemake is a python based workflow management tool.
 It's very useful when you have a project where you chain a bunch of tools to get a result (e.g. benchmarking your software) and some parts must be distributed in HPC.
 It also prevents unneccessary re-running.

+It would be recommended to use a shared node (16 cores) in Expanse for this tutorial since we will be running stuff.

 ### Installation

 Requirements: Python and conda